YCChu1995/Paper-Summary/2002_Fine-Tuning Pretrained Language Models - Weight Initializations, Data Orders, and Early Stopping.md

 - Best WI seeds perform well **across tasks**.<br>
   Best DO seeds perform well **on specific tasks**.
 <div align=center><img src="/figures/2002.06305.4.png" style="height: 200px; width: auto;"/></div>

-## Summary
-1. Confirm the instability during fine-tuning BERT across different weight initialization (WI) of the classification layer and training data ordering (DO), determined by shuffling, affects validation performance.
-2. Propose a solution (Early Stopping Strategy) to overcome the instability as in [No.1 in Tech Insights](#tech-insights).

-## Tech Insights
-1. When facing unstable fine-tuning, `TRY MORE, STOP EARLY, CONTINUE SOME`
-    - **Try more**: Start multiple training trails (with same hyperparameters and different WI and DO)
-    - **Stop early**: Stop the trial if validation loss does not improve for t steps
-    - **Continue some**: Continue training with top-k performance trials
-2. `More granular validation yields a better chance to spot optimal checkpoints and improve selection.`
-3. `Validation performance early in training is highly correlated with performance late in training.` (as shown in the [figure](#3-performance-correlation--early--late-val-accuracy-) at top)